SAP-samples/teched2024-XP280/exercises/ex1/README.md

 After completing these steps, you will have created the file layout needed for the Terraform configuration.

 1. Go to the root directory of this project and create a new directory called `terraform-build`
-1. Switch into the newly created directory `terraform-build`.
 1. Navigate into the directory `terraform-build`.
 1. Create the following files inside of the directory:
     - `main.tf` - this file will contain the main Terraform configuration